tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ---

-### 6. Students Do: Sentiment Analysis - RNNs Vs. Vader (40 min)
+### 6. Student Do: Sentiment Analysis - RNNs vs. VADER (40 min)

 In this activity, students will use two different models to score sentiment.
-The goal is to put the performance metrics and techniques students have learned into action to decide which model performs better between VADER and RNN LSTM.
+The goal is to put the performance metrics and techniques students have learned into action, to decide which model performs better between VADER and RNN LSTM.

 **Instructions:**